securebitsorg/securebitsorg.github.io/content/posts/privacy/pihole/pihole-auf einen-raspberry-pi-installieren.en.md

 title: Pi-hole Raspberry Pi Installation
 date: 2022-03-30
 hero: /images/posts/pihole/pi-hole-installation.png
-descripton: Pi-hole Raspberry Pi | In this tutorial, we will install Pihole on a Raspberry Pi
 menu:
   sidebar:
     name: Install Pihole on a Raspberry Pi
     identifier: pihole-raspberry
     parent: pihole
 categories:
   - “Hardware”
   - “Linux”
   - “Network”
   - “Security”
   - “Tutorials”
 tags:
   - “security”
   - “linux”
   - ‘network’
   - “pi-hole”
   - “raspberry pi”
-- "tutorials"
+  - tutorials
   - “video”
+description: Pi-hole Raspberry Pi | In this tutorial, we will install Pihole on a Raspberry Pi
 ---
 ## Install and set up Pi-hole on a Raspberry Pi
 In this tutorial, ‘**Install Pi-hole on a Raspberry Pi**’, I will show you how to install the Pi-hole DNS server and set up a recursive DNS server with Unbound.
-The step-by-step installation is fohttps://secure-bits.org/wp-content/uploads/2022/03/Pi-hole-auf-Raspberry-Pi-installieren-Schritt-3.jpghtly on a Raspberry Pi in this tutorial.
+The step-by-step installation is on a Raspberry Pi in this tutorial.

 In another tutorial here on SecureBits (https://secure-bits.org/pi-hole-installation/), I already showed you how to install it on a Debian system in a virtual machine and explained why and how you should use a Pi-Hole DNS server.
 ## Video tutorial on ‘Pi-hole Raspberry Pi’
 For those of you who would prefer to watch a video tutorial on installing Pi-hole on a Raspberry Pi, I have published an installation video on my YouTube channel.